parryc/thevoid/templates/leflan/language_lithuanian.md

 Exact hours (1:00, 2:00...) use oridnal numbers, ex.
 1:00 _yra pirma_, 4:00 _yra ketvirta_.

-Do not decline minutes when the time expression should be in ACC (such as in an "at ... o'clock" expression.
-No reason, just cause.
-Ex. at 4:35 - penkios po pusės penkių
+Time expressions are in NOM by default (<ex>_Mes turime pamoką be penkiolikos pirma_ ⧸ We have class at 12:45</ex>, `pirma:1 o'clock` is in NOM), except for when a verb may prompt a different case, such as `susitikti:to meet`, in which the time expression will be in ACC.

 ### Examples